 - If your schedule requires you to work six days in a row for your current week

 It’s important to know your rights.
 Unfortunately, some employers try to enforce power when they are not allowed to, and it can lead to serious problems.
-Our Irvine employment lawyers at Aegis Law Firm are here to work with you through the process and protect your rights.
+Our Orange County employment lawyers at Aegis Law Firm are here to work with you through the process and protect your rights.
 Let us go above and beyond on your behalf.